juliafmorgado/hugo/content/en/post/2025-11-05-Opentelemetry-on-kind.md

 ![](https://blog-imgs-23.s3.amazonaws.com/onboarding-otel4.png)

-## 5) Create the Instrumentation resource
+## 5) Create an Instrumentation resource

 This small file is the final piece of instruction for the Operator.
-It tells it how to instrument apps (aka how to inject telemetry) and where to send their telemetry (to the collector we just created).
+This defines how the Operator should inject telemetry and where that telemetry should go (in our case, the Collector).

 ```
 Create `instrumentation.yaml`: